VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 # Fundamentals of the Vulkan Graphics API: Why Rendering a Triangle is Complicated

-The other day my dad was asking me why I was proud of this triangle on my laptop.
+Last week, my dad was asking me why I was proud of this triangle on my laptop.

 ![](../img/vkTriangle.jpg)